Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Filtered Record Routing

-Besides mapping topics to statically predefined items, Kakfa Connector allows to define _item templates_, which enable to filter the routing of Kafka records by matching the contents with a _parameterized_ subscribed item.
+Besides mapping topics to statically predefined items, Kakfa Connector allows to define _item templates_, which enable to filter the routing of Kafka records by matching the contents against a _parameterized_ subscribed item.

 To configure an item template, use the parameter `item-template.<template-name>`: